Flexible Work Arrangements

 The ASU community has demonstrated it can adapt and respond quickly to change — even during a pandemic — from different learning modes to remote work to ensure students and university employees can thrive.

-We understand flexible work arrangements can offer benefits for employers and employees, such as workforce retention, sustainability and work-life balance.
+We understand flexible work arrangements can benefit employers and employees, such as workforce retention, sustainability and work-life balance, can benefit employers and employees.

 Per SPP 306: Flexible Work Arrangements, department leadership may offer standard or alternative schedules, hybrid or full remote work schedules that best meet the service and work needs of their respective areas.
 It is up to deans and vice presidents, working with their leadership teams, to consider flexible work arrangements that work for their departments.